Everyday Noise & Hearing Protection Checkup | UCSF EARS

 Hobbies and “big sound” moments

-These can matter a lot, even if they’re only a few times a month.
+These can matter a lot, even if they’re not daily.

 Protection

-When sound is clearly loud (concerts, power tools, etc.), how often do you use hearing protection?
+In clearly loud situations (power tools, clubs, concerts), how often do you use earplugs/earmuffs?

-Has anyone ever shown you how to insert earplugs correctly (roll, pull, insert)?
+Has anyone shown you how to insert foam earplugs correctly (roll, pull, insert)?

 Now